 Communicating About Pain

-You have a right to have pain treated.
+You have a right to have your pain looked at and treated as effectively as possible.
 Untreated pain can limit eating, sleeping, and activity.
-Tell your healthcare provider where and how much you hurt.
+Tell your health care provider where and how much you hurt.
 It may not be possible to relieve all the pain.
-But your healthcare provider can help you reach a pain level you can live with.
+But your health care provider can help you reach a pain level you can live with.

-Tell your healthcare provider about the pain and your health history.
+Tell your health care provider about the pain and your health problems.
 Be sure to:

 Mention all the medications you take.
 This includes any you buy over the counter.
 Mention any herbs, teas, or vitamins you take, too.